twokindswater/obsidian/PCSE.md

 A. dedicated interconnect

-Q.A customer's organization comprises multiple business units, each functioning autonomously with its own engineering group.
+Q. A customer's organization comprises multiple business units, each functioning autonomously with its own engineering group.
 Our team aims to gain visibility into all company projects and seeks to structure Google Cloud Platform (GCP) projects according to distinct business units.
 Additionally, each business unit requires its own specific sets of IAM permissions.

 A. **Create an organization node, and assign folders for each business unit.**